Green: On flags

 The flag of Nigeria (1960).
 The green represents the forests and natural wealth of the country.

 The flag of Jamaica (1962).
 The green represents the lush vegetation of the country, as well as hope.

 The flag of South Africa (1994) includes green, yellow and black, the colors of the African National Congress.

-The former flag of Libya (1977–2011) was the only flag in the world with a single color and no design or details.
+Within its lifetime, the former flag of Libya (1977–2011) was the only national flag in the world with a single color and no design or details.